 Like many nonprofits, the AOPA Foundation has a Legacy Society, which explains how to make a deferred gift.
-For more information about our Planned Giving Programs, please contact us at 800-955-9115 or email us at aopalegacysociety@aopa.org.
+There is a complete planned giving website with calculators and discussion on various approaches.
 There is no obligation.
 It can be complex or very simple.
 "Simple" is merely including the foundation in your will by designating a percentage or a dollar amount-as much or as little as you wish.
 Be sure to let us know so we can recognize you for your gift while you're still able to enjoy it.
 More complex financial situations may require a bit more planning, such as a charitable gift annuity where you actually get paid back, often at a far better rate than banks or certificates of deposit are offering.
 A remainder trust is yet another vehicle, and we can provide some guidelines on how to set up many of these instruments.
 Depending on how it's structured, you can deprive the tax man of some of your hard-earned dollars-not that any of us would want the government to do without.